oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ##### `externalRestIdentitySecret`

 Specifies the user supplied secret that contains the SSL/TLS certificate and private key for the external operator REST HTTPS interface.
-The value must be the name of the Kubernetes tls secret previously created in the namespace where the WebLogic operator is deployed.
+The value must be the name of the Kubernetes `tls` secret previously created in the namespace where the operator is deployed.
 This parameter is required if `externalRestEnabled` is `true`, otherwise, it is ignored.
-In order to create the Kubernetes tls secret you can use the following command:
+In order to create the Kubernetes `tls` secret you can use the following command:

 ```
 $ kubectl create secret tls <secret-name> \